 More Information on Saved Passwords in Chrome

 As mentioned above, to view saved passwords, click the eye icon.
-Depending on your current Windows settings you may also need to enter your Windows password to see this information.
+Depending on your current Windows settings, you may also need to enter your Windows computer password to see this information.

 There are some additional settings for how you save passwords in Chrome that are available on the Passwords Chrome menu.
 At the top of the menu is the setting that controls whether or not Chrome offers to save passwords, as well as a setting that controls whether or not Chrome will autofill its saved passwords.

 To the right of an eye icon is a column of three dots.
 If you click that button, you will see options to copy password, edit password, or remove password.
 There is also a three dot icon at the top of the list that you can click if you would like to export all of your passwords.